 Disqualification

-Disqualification occurs when a student who as been placed on "Warning" fails to make SAP.
-When Disqualified, you lose your financial aid eligibility due to not meeting Satisfactory Academic Progress Standards.
+Disqualification occurs when a student who as been placed on "Warning" status fails to meet Satisfatcory Academic Progress (SAP) standards.
+When Disqualified, financial aid eligibility is lost due to not maintaining SAP requirements.

 150MAX

-A student will placed in 150MAX status if they have:
+A student is placed on a 150MAX status if they have:

-When in 150MAX status you are no longer eligible for financial aid.
+Once in 150MAX status, you are no longer eligible for financial aid.